-- Policy A: Clatsop County shall work with federal agencies in the protection of federal wilderness areas. - Policy B: Require subdivisions to be clustered countywide in order to provide increased open space, preserve views and protect wildlife habitat to the maximum extent possible. - Policy C: Encourage the development of a voluntary open space acquisition program and identify potential on-going funding sources.
+- Policy A: Clatsop County shall work with federal agencies in the protection of federal wilderness areas. - Policy B: Require subdivisions to be clustered countywide in order to provide increased open space, preserve views and protect wildlife habitat to the maximum extent possible. - Policy C: Encourage the development of a voluntary open space acquisition program and identify potential on-going funding sources. - Policy D: Verify that all Clatsop County sites in the Oregon Islands Wilderness Area are listed as Goal 5 resources in Clatsop County's Comprehensive Plan as required by OAR 660-023-0160.

-- Policy D: Verify that all Clatsop County sites in the Oregon Islands Wilderness Area are listed as Goal 5 resources in Clatsop County's Comprehensive Plan as required by OAR 660-023-0160. - Policy F: Continue to identify other sites for possible voluntary listing as a Goal 5 inventoried natural area resource. - Policy G: Consider developing a voluntary acquisition program to acquire lands around drinking water sources/supplies.
+- Policy E: Street vacations shall be based on facts and evidence to establish that the right-of-way at issue no longer has any public benefit or public use potential.
+Improve public involvement during proposed vacations to consider alternative public uses other than vehicular circulation (e.g. emergency evacuation routes, greenbelts, trails, etc.). - Policy F: Continue to identify other sites for possible voluntary listing as a Goal 5 inventoried natural area resource. - Policy G: Consider developing a voluntary acquisition program to acquire lands around drinking water sources/supplies.